 3. How many times have you done this procedure and what do you see as the positives and negatives of the surgery we are discussing?

 By asking this question, you are able to see exactly how experienced your doctor is and learn more about the experience.
 This will help you feel more comfortable through such a rigorous procedure like a facial reconstruction surgery.

 The relationship goes both ways though.
-As your surgeon, Dr. Pepper needs to know you well, and understand your life and who you are.
+As your surgeon, Dr. Markarian needs to know you well, and understand your life and who you are.
 Some of these surgeries are multi-staged, meaning that patients must go through several procedures in order to get the best possible result.
 The end goal is to get you back on track to living your life to the fullest — whatever that means for you personally.

 To learn more about facial plastic and reconstructive surgery, visit http://ent.keckmedicine.org/treatments-services/facial-plastics-reconstructive-surgery/.
 To schedule an appointment with the USC Facial Plastic Surgery Center of Keck Medicine of USC, call (800)USC-CARE (800-872-2273) or visit http://ent.keckmedicine.org/patient-information/request-an-appointment/